 One other quick tip for Mac developers: use Android Transfer to help copy files over for testing.
-It really makes things a lot easier than having to download files and apps from Web URLs over and over again.
+It makes things a lot easier than having to download files and apps from Web URLs repeatedly.

 We’ve got lots more tips planned for our blog, so keep checking back.
-We’ll cover some other tools, frameworks and tips.
+We’ll cover other tools, frameworks, and tips.
 Things are about to get very interesting around here!

-If all of this sounds daunting, but you read this far, you may just have it in you to take your development work further!
+If all of these sounds daunting, but you read this far, you may have it in you to take your development work further!

 Developing better user experiences is really what this is all about.
 It takes work, but the results are worth it.

-If you’d like to know more about converting your content for mobile using Captivate, or if you have a project on the horizon, feel free to contact us.
+If you’d like to know more about converting your content for mobile using Captivate, or if you have a project on the horizon, contact us.

 Latest posts by Chad Udell (see all)

 - Understanding the Benefits of Using Computer Vision and Machine Learning for Performance Support - April 9, 2020